-It should be clear that ASCOM Remote not only provides a useful remoting service to today's COM based ASCOM clients and drivers, it also proves that the ASCOM REST implementation faithfully implements the standardized ASCOM abstract interfaces and API.
-Finally, ASCOM Remote also provides both a reference implementation of the new ASCOM REST APIs, but of course also a smooth path to migration for manufacturers.
-It would be possible today to build a focuser that implements the ASCOM Focuser API over REST, perhaps based on a micro-board processor such as the Raspberry Pi or Arduino, and instantly be compatible with today's FocusMax, Optec FocusLock, MaxIm DL AutoFocus, AstroPhotoTool, CCDAutoFocus (Images Plus), Sequence Generator Pro, and ScopeFocus-ASCOM focusing software!
+ASCOM Remote not only provides a useful remoting service to today's COM based ASCOM clients and drivers, it also proves that the ASCOM REST implementation faithfully implements the standardized ASCOM abstract interfaces and API.
+Finally, ASCOM Remote provides both a reference implementation of the new ASCOM REST APIs, and a smooth path to migration for customers and manufacturers.

+Through ASCOM Remote it is possible today to build a focuser that implements the ASCOM Focuser API over REST, perhaps based on a micro-board processor such as the Raspberry Pi or Arduino, and instantly be compatible with today's FocusMax, Optec FocusLock, MaxIm DL AutoFocus, AstroPhotoTool, CCDAutoFocus (Images Plus), Sequence Generator Pro, and ScopeFocus-ASCOM focusing software!